denn1s/apple-and-lily/Ch. 4 - Karin.md

 "I'm not sure what she means," she said, with all the cluelessness of a harem anime protagonist.
 "But my name is Valerie Linden.
 It's a pleasure to meet you."

-Having apparently decided she was the goddamn master of ceremonies, Risa took charge.
+Having apparently decided she was the damned master of ceremonies, Risa took charge.

 "Okay, Valerie Linden," Risa declared, tapping a finger to her chin. "'Valerie' is way too normal for this dorm.
 We need something better."
 She started muttering to herself, her eyes narrowed in concentration.
 "Vale**rie** **Lin**den... rie lin... ri-ri...
 Got it!
 From this day forward, you shall be known as **Riri-hime**!
 It's perfect!"